 Burning treated wood can be harmful as its chemicals release toxic ash and smoke during burning, harming humans and animals.
 But treated lumber a decade or older can be burned and is not harmful because the chemicals have lost their effectiveness over time.

 Guide to Working With Pressure-Treated Lumber

-- While working with Pressure Treated Wood, wear gloves in your hands, and keep hands away from the face while working.
+- While working with Pressure Treated Wood, wear gloves on your hands, and keep your hands away from the face.
 Wash your hands well after the work is over.